 END

-Because the effect of the int function is to round the output of rnd down to its nearest integer, it is necessary to add 1.Although it is a good idea to write your own random number generator using an algorithm that you have tested on the particular problem of interest, it is convenient to use the rnd function when you are debugging a program or if accuracy is not important.
+Because the effect of the int function is to round the output of rnd down to its nearest integer, it is necessary to add 1.Although it is a good idea to write your own random number generator using an algorithm that you have tested on the particular problem of interest, it is convenient to use the rnd function when you are debugging a program or if accuracy is not important.5.
+ArraysAn array variable is a data structure consisting of an ordered set of elements of the same data type.
+One advantage of arrays is that they allow for the logical grouping of data of the same type, for example the x and y coordinates of a particle.
+The dimension of an array and the passing of arrays to a subroutine is illustrated in Program vector:

 PROGRAM vector ! illustrate use of arrays